Sars9588/mywebclass-agile-docs/documentation/photography_theme/initiatives/project_initiatives.md

 1. Time Constraints: Adding a gallery page is time-consuming and may impact other project timelines.
 2. Technical Constraints: Adding a gallery page may require technical expertise and resources such as server space or bandwidth.

+### Assumptions
+1. While browsing through the various pictures, users can view the settings we have used to take such pictures to replicate similar situations
+2. Viewing the pictures will give all the users ideas of how to capture moments and allow them to take better pictures

 ---------------------------------------------------

 ## Initiative 2: Provide Personalized Feedback